VincentToups/datascience-book/chapter1/real_science.md

 and even if we are diligent, we can find that with enough such choices we end up with a positive result _by chance_.

-Eg: the Jelley Bean problem:
+e.g.: the Jelly Bean problem:

 ![](https://imgs.xkcd.com/comics/significant.png)
 We will get into this when we talk about data science ethics!
 But for now